aidantze/projects.github.io/README.md

 The microservice also uses a number of external APIs.
 It fetches from NewsAPI and AFR dataset API.
 It uses Gemini to extract keywords from articles, and natural to perform the same action if Gemini quota is reached.
 Plans to also use Gemini for article summarisation did not get implemented in time, due to budget issues.

+The microservice API was also used by 3 other groups in the course, making it robust and useful for integrating with external services.

 <img width="932" alt="Screenshot 2025-04-04 at 13 59 06" src="https://github.com/user-attachments/assets/d5c29887-4ea1-4d76-80b1-2ce098a65f49" />

 *img: screenshot of github pull request with status checks all passing*